-The HDR® method , is our innovative, effective and tested method of processing Aloe, protected by trade secrets.
+The HDR method®, is our innovative, effective and tested Aloe processing method, protected by industrial secrecy.

-It was born by sacrificing, in countless attempts, hundreds and hundreds of liters of Aloe.
+He was born sacrificing, in countless attempts, hundreds and hundreds of liters of Aloe.

-For years we have been stubborn in finding a method that would allow us to eliminate the unwanted parts and at the same time keep all the more than 300 pharmaceutical elements present in the entire Aloe arborescens leaf and not only in the internal gel.
+For years we have been stubborn in finding a method that would allow us to eliminate unwelcome parts and at the same time preserve all the more than 300 pharmaceutical elements present in the entire aloe arborescens leaf and not only in the internal gel.

-The cuticle, external part of the leaf, contains a huge percentage of active ingredients with anti-inflammatory characteristics.
+The cuticle, the outer part of the leaf, contains a huge percentage of active ingredients with anti-inflammatory characteristics.
 We could not leave this very high therapeutic potential unused.

-The study on the method of processing the leaf of Aloe arborescens it went on for a very long time without bringing the desired results.
+The study on the method of processing the Aloe arborescens leaf has been going on for a very long time without bringing the desired results.

-We really tried them all, we were giving up until, one day during a friendly chat with an inventor friend, an expert in building equipment to make life easier for farmers, unbeknownst to him, he managed to pull the rabbit out of the hat.
+We really tried them all, we were giving up until, one day during a friendly chat with an inventor friend, an expert in building equipment to make life easier for farmers, without his knowledge, he managed to pull the rabbit out of the cylinder.

-He talked to us about the development of some details for the construction of a new machine that would revolutionize the way of harvesting olives, when at a certain point he made us turn on the light bulb.
+He told us about the development of some details for the construction of a new machine that would revolutionize the way of harvesting olives, when at a certain point he made us turn on the light bulb.

-The crux was all there, in one simple move, changing that phase of our manufacturing process would have been the probable epochal turning point.
+The crux of the matter was all there, in a simple move, changing that stage of our manufacturing process would have been the likely turning point.

-Although we were put off by the hundreds of attempts that went up in smoke, we decided that trying would hardly be the end of the world.
+Although we were discouraged by the hundreds of failed attempts, we decided that trying would not be the end of the world.